finnbergquist/poetry_generator/README.md

 is implemented in the Flask app backend.
-The frontend is written in html/css, sending backend calls for each different functionality of the app(ex. store the poetry information, evaluate saved poems, speak poems, ask for a new AI word, etc.)
+The frontend is written in html/css, sending backend calls for each different functionality of the app(ex. store the poetry information, evaluate saved poems, speak poems, ask for a new AI word, etc.) The saved poetry can be viewed in the Recorded Poems tab, where they can be audibly read aloud.

+# Evaluation

-The saved poetry can be viewed in the Recorded Poems tab, where they can be audibly read aloud.
-Additionally, this is where the evaluative RMSE (root mean squared error) metric can be seen.
+Additionally, in the recorded poems page, the evaluative RMSE (root mean squared error) metric can be seen.
 The purpose of this metric is to show how far the generated poetry deviates from the deterministic policy of the neural network.
 If the highest rated output word was always chosen, the